Getting Your Agency Through the Holiday Season

 - Raise morale.
 With holiday stress and emotions running hot, your team members may feel especially demoralized and burned out.
 Take time to thank each and every associate for their hard work and accomplishments.
 Give them specific examples of how they made a difference.

-Rather than getting stressed or frustrated by the holidays, try to stay more organized and communicative this year.
-What are your tips for handling holiday stress at the office?
+Rather than getting frustrated by the holidays, try to stay more organized and communicative this year.
+By implementing these tips and tricks, you can make it through this time of year with minimized stress.